Best of

 View on Instagram

 It’s a popular late-night haunt, but Rol San in Chinatown isn’t just an encore.
-Bring a crew and share a cross-section of their menu.
+Bring a crew and share a cross-section of cheap eats from their large menu.
 Dim sum is part of the allure — dunk har gow and rice rolls in Rol San’s hot chili sauce — with lots of small plates coming in under $10.
-And their generous plates (in the $20 range) will stretch your dollar further.
-Rol San’s new location just opened up the street.
+And their generous plates (in the $20–$30 range) will stretch your dollar further.
+While the old location held lots of memories, Rol San’s new location across the street has all the same charms and an even larger dining area.

 @rolsan.to